 International SEA: consider the use of all global search engines

-When the use of search engines is ranked at a global level, Google – with 90 per cent of all global search queries – is the clearly out ahead.
-However, there are certain markets around the world where the ratio shifts in favour of competitors.
+When the use of search engines is ranked at a global level, Google – with 90 per cent of all global search queries – is clearly out ahead.
+However, there are certain markets around the world where the ratio shifts in favor of competitors.
 In China, Baidu holds pole position with around 74 per cent of queries – ahead of Shenma (14%), Haosou (4%) and Sogou (4%).
 In Japan, on the other hand, Yahoo (23%) and Bing (4.5%) are used fairly often in addition to Google (72%).
 In Russia, Yandex (51%) and Google (46%) almost balance each other out.
 As such, it is essential to consider the use of search engines when analyzing target markets.

 Frequently asked questions

 Which types of international Google Ad campaigns and Google Ads work best?

 What is the significance of a high CTR in international Google Ads campaigns?

 What types of ad extensions are available for Google Ads?

 Which account structure should my business adopt for its international Google Ads campaigns?

 Before joining MONDIS, members of our team worked for:

 All rights to trademarks belong to the respective owners.